cybercom-finland/hacking-great-4/t3-osm/README.md

 ## Preparing to the #HackingGreat 4 @ Cybercom event

 Depeding on your interests you should have [Node.js](https://nodejs.org/) (+ npm + serve) or [ionic](http://ionicframework.com/) framework installed.

+Node.js allows you to build more traditional web application that can be viewed also on a regular desktop browser.
+The ionic framework allows you to build a natively wrapped mobile application that can be installed to an Android or iOS device provided you have followed the instructions at the http://ionicframework.com/docs/v2/intro/deploying/ before this event.

 Node.js can be installed to the Ubuntu 16.04 with the following commands:
 ```
 sudo apt-get update
 sudo apt-get install nodejs